Brum3ns/firefly/README.md

 </p>

 Firefly is an advanced black-box fuzzer and not just a standard asset discovery tool.
 Firefly provides the advantage of testing a target with a large number of built-in checks to detect behaviors in the target.

-**Note:**
->  Firefly is in a very new stage (v1.0) but works well for now, if the target does not contain too much dynamic content.
-Firefly still detects and filters dynamic changes, but not yet perfectly.

 # Advantages
 - [x] Hevy use of gorutines and internal hardware for great preformance